 Dissolve the partnership

 Are you early in the start-up process?
-If so, how to get rid of a bad business partner could be as simple as just walking away from the business.
-If you haven’t started making money, and don’t have a brand following or any products on the market, it’s easier to cut your losses now.
-This is also an option if you are really in an untenable position with a bad business partner and can’t find any other options.
+If so, how to get rid of a bad business partner could be as simple as just walking away.
+If you haven’t started making money and don’t have a brand following or any products on the market, it’s easier to cut your losses now.
+This is also an option if you are in a very stressful position with a bad business partner and can’t find any other options.
 If your partner is going to run the business into the ground, you might as well get out while you can.
 Starting a business involves some level of risk, so you can consider it a lesson learned and use it to make smarter decisions in your new venture.

 The signs of a bad business partner aren’t always obvious, but remember to listen to your gut – and use your head, not your heart.
 You may like your business partner as a person and even as a friend, but in the end, the goal of any business is to make money.
 If you need help figuring out your next steps, Tony Robbins’ Business Owner Evaluation can help.
 Your business’ future is in your hands.